The Core Dump

 So obviously I had no concept of there being a black culture in America.

 I also liked hip-hop.
 Early ’80s hip-hop.
 As far as I was concerned—being an ignorant little punk who’d never been anywhere—hip-hop was pretty damn metal.
 Same concept, right?
-Angry young man spewing his anger1 into a mic.
+Angry young man spewing his anger into a mic.
 Tomayto tomah-to.

 Not knowing even about the existence of black culture, I of course assumed hip-hop worked the same as metal.
 Meaning it’s all an act.
 Sure, you have this guy up on a stage screaming about how the dragon flies at NIIIIIIIIIIIGHT, but when he gets off stage, he’s just a regular guy—albeit with a tragic haircut—who talks like everybody else, goes to the grocery store, and watches Bruce Willis movies.
 What happens on stage is an act, and that’s cool, because everybody’s in on the act.